agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

   description="Reduction of wing aerodynamics.
 Lift $L_\mathrm{W}$ applied to the wing aerodynamic center and pitching moment $\mathcal{M}_\mathrm{ac,W}$."
   %}

-Therefore, the pitching moment of the wing about the aircraft center of gravity is:
+Therefore, the pitching moment of the wing about the aircraft center of gravity $G$ is:

 $$
 \mathcal{M}_{G,\mathrm{W}} = \mathcal{M}_\mathrm{ac,W} + L_\mathrm{W} \, a